NanoComp/meep/doc/docs/FAQ.md

 [Pull requests](https://github.com/stevengj/meep/pulls) involving bug fixes, new features, and general improvements are welcome and can be made to the master branch on GitHub.
 This includes tweaks, revisions, and updates to this documentation which is also part of the [source repository](https://github.com/stevengj/meep/tree/master/doc).

-### Is there a technical reference on Meep?
+### Is there a technical reference for Meep?

 Yes.
 The technical details of Meep's inner workings are described in the peer-reviewed publication [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, Vol. 181, pp. 687-702, 2010 ([pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)).
 Additional information is provided in the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707) in Chapters 4 ("Electromagnetic Wave Source Conditions"), 5 ("Rigorous PML Validation and a Corrected Unsplit PML for Anisotropic Dispersive Media"), 6 ("Accurate FDTD Simulation of Discontinuous Materials by Subpixel Smoothing"), and 20 ("MEEP: A Flexible Free FDTD Software Package").
 A [video presentation](https://www.youtube.com/watch?v=9CA949csYvM) and [slides](http://ab-initio.mit.edu/~ardavan/stuff/IEEE_Photonics_Society_SCV3.pdf) as well as a [podcast](http://www.rce-cast.com/Podcast/rce-118-meep.html) are also available.

 ### Where can I find a list of projects which have used Meep?

-For a list of published works which have used Meep, see the Google Scholar citation page for Meep's [technical reference](https://scholar.google.com/scholar?cites=17712807607104508775) as well as the [subpixel smoothing reference](https://scholar.google.com/scholar?cites=410731148689673259).
+For a list of more than 2500 published works which have used Meep, see the Google Scholar citation page for Meep's [technical reference](https://scholar.google.com/scholar?cites=17712807607104508775) as well as the [subpixel smoothing reference](https://scholar.google.com/scholar?cites=410731148689673259).

 ### Can I access Meep in the public cloud?